 - Speak from the Word of God

 Our words must be consistent with the word of God when we face challenges in our lives.
 Even when good things happen, we need to speak the word of God because we need God’s instruction in good times and bad times.

-Don’t worry and cause your mind to take you to a very bad place and subsequently corrupt your heart.
-Instead, stay focused on the word of God, meditate on it, so that it becomes real.
-However, don’t just meditate on Bible scriptures because that can quickly turn meditation into an academic endeavor.
-Instead, recite the passage of scripture and meditate on the outcome that it causes in your life.
+Don’t worry and cause your mind to take you to a bad place and subsequently corrupt your heart.
+Instead, stay focused on the word of God, and meditate on it, so that it becomes real.
+However, don’t just meditate on Bible scriptures because meditation can quickly turn into an academic endeavor.
+Instead, recite the passage of Scripture and meditate on the outcome that it causes in your life.